Thailand is a place that both Brittnay and I have house sat quite a few times.

 Heading back to Thailand was never really planned, it all happened when I found a cheap flight from New Zealand to Thailand on New Year’s Eve.
 I was home for Christmas and had no house-sitting jobs lined up.
 Until February in Malaysia.
 I did not really want to spend that much time back home and was starting to get itchy feet.

 One day I got an email with a cheap deal on Air Asia to Bangkok.
 I couldn’t resist and booked it.
-From there I started looking at several of the best house sitting sites to see what was available in Thailand.
+From there I started looking at several of our favorite house sitting sites to see what was available in Thailand.

 There was a few available house sits in Bangkok and some of the islands to the south.
 Then I saw the one!
 3 cats in Chiang Mai!
 I got excited and sent in my application letter.
 The sit was for 6 weeks slightly South of Chiang Mai – an area that I was familiar with from previous trips.